 The Visa and Mastercard networks cover credit cards, debit cards, prepaid debit cards, and gift cards.
 The American Express network includes credit cards, gift cards, and prepaid debit cards only, while Discover’s network includes credit cards as well as debit cards via its cash-back checking account.

-How Credit Card Networks Operate
+How Credit Card Networks Work

 - The Visa network then electronically “talks” to your card issuer, ABCD Bank, to determine whether to approve or deny the transaction.

-The whole process is fast-paced and over in seconds.
+The whole process takes place within seconds.

-The Major Credit Card Networks
+Types of Credit Card Networks

-For example, Visa oversees the Visa Signature benefits associated with certain credit cards, such as premium rental car privileges and hotel discounts.
-Mastercard has its own suite of card protections and benefits, such as identity theft protection and extended warranties.
+- Mastercard: Again, this is only a credit card network, but it has its own suite of card protections and benefits, such as identity theft protection and extended warranties.

 The payment network your card operates in is important, because merchants aren’t required to accept credit cards from every payment network.
-So, a grocery store or gas station may accept Mastercard or Visa as a form of payment, but not American Express or Discover credit cards.
-If you’re traveling, card networks overseas can vary from what you’re used to in the United States.
+A grocery store or gas station may accept Mastercard or Visa but not American Express or Discover credit cards.
+If you’re traveling, card networks overseas may vary from what you’re used to in the United States.
 If you routinely spend money at the same merchants or have multiple credit cards operating in different card networks, that might not be a problem, but if you’re planning to travel outside of the United States and only have cards from one network, like American Express, be sure to view the maps of acceptance locations on the card network’s website.